 No seriously, can I get one?
 Just one?
-Been preaching in the PCA for 7 years now, and granted, I’m no Charles Spurgeon, but surely I have said something worthy of one, single, solitary, amen.
+Been preaching in the PCA for over a decade now, and granted, I’m no Charles Spurgeon, but surely I have said something worthy of one, single, solitary, amen.

 Look, I get it.
-TCPC has the deserved reputation of being a congregation that values liturgical order.
-But what if I told that it is precisely because we love liturgy that we, of all people, should be shouting “Amen!”
+TCPC values liturgical order.
+But what if I told you that it is precisely because we love liturgy that we, of all people, should be shouting amen.

 The word liturgy literally means “the work of the people.”
 And this is primarily how we view worship.
-It is the God ordained time for God’s people to gather together and fulfill our highest calling—worship of the living God.
-Worship has other benefits, most significantly the edification of God’s people and a witness to the watching world, but primarily it is the set apart time to corporately praise the Lord.
+It is the God ordained time for God’s people to gather together and fulfill our highest vocation—worship of the living God.

 This is why the voice of the congregation is so prominent in our liturgy.
 We don’t view you as an audience gathered to listen to musicians and ministers; we view you as participants gathered to be led by musicians and ministers.
 In this way, Sunday’s order of worship is a script that we have come to enact for the God that we adore, and this is why every element of our worship is participatory.

-Preaching is not a lecture (my work).
-Preaching is a liturgical act (the work of the people).
-Just like all the other elements of our liturgy where the minister leads and congregation responds, the minister also leads in preaching, and the congregation responds.
+Preaching is not my work.
+Preaching is a liturgical act, the work of the people.
+Just like all other elements of our liturgy where the minister leads and congregation responds, the minister also leads in preaching, and the congregation responds.

 Amen means, “so be it.”
-Therefore when congregants shout amen, they are agreeing with the proclamation of the pulpit.
+Therefore when congregants shout amen, they are agreeing with the pulpit proclamation.
 This is what we see in Revelation.
-Heavenly creatures created, it seems, for one purpose—to shout “amen!”
-Truth is proclaimed in the heavens, and these creatures echo the truth with their a loud, “amen!”
+Heavenly creatures created, it seems, for the sole purpose of amen.
+Truth is proclaimed in the heavens, and these creatures echo the truth with their loud, “Amen!”